Description

 - Mix all the ingredients together in a small bowl.
 Store in an airtight container.

-- For the most flavor, toast whole seeds (cumin seeds and coriander seeds) until fragrant, then grind.
-This will make the most flavorful zaatar.
+- TIP: For the best flavor, toast whole spices (cumin seeds and coriander seeds) until fragrant, then grind.
+Do not grind the sesame seeds.
+Toasting the whole spices first will make the most flavorful zaatar!
 If you don’t have whole seeds, feel free to use ground spices.

 Notes